-- 100% L'Oréal UKI Agencies and labour providers have signed an agreement committing to the respect of human rights (including child, forced and undeclared labour). - 96% of L'Oréal UK office and distribution centre staff have confirmed that they have completed 'Ethics eLearning' - In 2021, 12 Speak Up reports were handled by L'Oréal UK and Ireland.
-None related to forced labour.
+- 100% L'Oréal UKI Agencies and labour providers have signed an agreement committing to the respect of human rights (including child, forced and undeclared labour). - 96% of L'Oréal UK office and distribution centre staff have confirmed that they have completed 'Ethics eLearning' - No Speak Up reports relating to forced labour were made in 2021.